UoM-Data-Science-Platforms/gm-sde/projects/044 - Gupta/README.md

 _Link_: [https://github.com/rw251/.../query-patient-ltcs-number-of.sql](https://github.com/rw251/gm-idcr/tree/master/shared/Reusable%20queries%20for%20data%20extraction/query-patient-ltcs-number-of.sql)

 ---
-### Long-term conditions and comorbidities
+### Long-term conditions (with information on historic LTCs)
-To get long-term conditions for each patient within a date range.
+To get every long-term condition for each patient.
+Additionally, this file will provide information on historic LTCs (years in the past where patients met the criteria)

 _Input_
 ```